Planning scenario

 Tom and Denise are husband and wife.

-They each own £200k of assets which potentially qualify for Business Relief (BR).
+They each own £200k of unlisted assets which potentially qualify for Business Relief (BR).

-They hold significant assets in their estate that utilises Inheritance Tax (IHT) allowances and exemptions.
+They hold assets in their estate that utilise Inheritance Tax (IHT) allowances and exemptions.
 Therefore the BR assets held would be liable to IHT at 40% in the absence of BR being available.

 Tom dies within one year of owning his potentially BR assets and Denise dies one year later.